-Pupil Premium Strategy Statement 2023 - 2024
+Pupil Premium Strategy Statement 2024 - 2025

 This statement uses the Department for Education's recommended template to show Edison Primary School's use of Pupil Premium funding to help improve the attainment of our disadvantaged pupils.
-It also includes the 'Recovery Premium' for the 2023 to 2024 academic year.

 It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the effect of last year's spending.